 Poor Ventilation: Areas without proper ventilation allow moisture to be retained for longer periods, where most molds grow.
 Without air circulation, regions within the house can be trapped by humidity, creating isolated pockets where molds can thrive.

-Leaking Pipes or Roofs: Leaks are a constant source of moisture.
-They often go unnoticed until the mold is already growing.
-A small leak that goes unnoticed under the sink or behind the wall can lead to its development over time.
+Leaking Pipes or Roofs: Leaks are a constant source of moisture problems.
+They often go unnoticed until mold is already growing.
+A small leak that goes unnoticed under the sink or behind the wall can lead to mold development over time.

 Condensation: Moisture condensation due to house temperature differences also favors mold formation.
 Water from windows, walls, and floors can be deposited there during winter, creating a moist environment that favors mold growth.